Show All Answers

 In essence, the permit translates general requirements of the Clean Water Act into specific provisions tailored to the operations of each person discharging pollutants.
 In Washington, the Washington State Department of Ecology administers the NPDES program.
-Click here to learn more about the program.
+The Environmental Protection Agency has more information about the program on the NPDES website.

 Any pipe, ditch or gully, or system of pipes, ditches, or gullies, that is owned or operated by a governmental entity and used for collecting and conveying storm water.

 Regulated MS4s are those that discharge to surface or ground waters and are designated based on its location within an urbanized area, or otherwise identified by Ecology.
 MS4s that discharge to groundwater using Underground Injection Control (UIC), also known as drywells, are exempt from the permit.
-Click here for a map of all jurisdictions currently under a NPDES Municipal Stormwater Permit.
+The Department of Ecology has an online map of all Washington state municipal stormwater permit areas.